-The scientific and technical credibility of an EIA relies on the ability of the EIA practitioners to estimate the nature, extent, and magnitude of change in environmental components that may result from project activities.
-Information about predicted changes is needed for assigning impact significance, prescribing mitigation measures, and designing and developing EMPs and monitoring programs.
-The more accurate the predictions, the more confident the EIA practitioner will be in prescribing specific measures to eliminate or minimize the adverse impacts of development project.
+The scientific and technical credibility of an EIA relies on the ability of EIA practitioners to estimate the nature, extent, and magnitude of change in environmental components that may result from project activities.
+Information about predicted changes is needed for assigning impact significance, prescribing mitigation measures, designing & developing EMPs and post-project monitoring programs.
+The more accurate the predictions are, the more confident the EIA practitioner will be in prescribing specific measures to eliminate or minimize the adverse impacts of development project.

-Choice of models/methods for impact predictions in respect of each of air, noise, water, land and biological environment are precisely tabulated in Annexure XI.
+Choice of models/methods for impact predictions in respect to air, noise, water, land, biological and socio-economic environment are tabulated in Annexure XIII.